 I’ll try to add examples, images, and links to sites who are using these methods in order to keep the article as clear as possible.
 If you have any questions let me know in the comments though.

 The good old Google Adsense is probably the most known method to start earning money from your site.
 I’m sure most webmasters have heard about it and found the information to start earning money with Google Adsense.

 Adsense started as a banner ads network by Google to show ads on a website based on an auction (advertisers buy ads from the Google Ads platform) and they pay on a CPC basis.

 Up to this day, Google Ads is still one of the main money makers of the big G company and the GDN (Google Delivery Network) is part of that massive revenue earned on a yearly basis.

 How does this work?

 Simple, you sign up with your Google Account and submit your website.
-If they approve your account you’ll get a script you can put in your website that will automatically show ads from their auction and you’ll earn money every time people click on those ads.
+If they approve your account you’ll get a script you can put on your website that will automatically show ads from their auction and you’ll earn money every time people click on those ads.

 Google Adsense is so huge that I can say it’s basically the biggest advertising network in the world.

 Many of the top websites including news sites with millions of visits use Google Adsense to monetize their traffic.
 Here’s an example of “Android Authority“:

 Android Authority receives close to 10 million visits per month and they monetize that traffic with Google Adsense.
 As you can see in the image above, they have a huge banner before content and also another huge banner in the sidebar (skyscraper style).